JamesAndersonTistel/emacs_helpers/README-jea-code-gen-typescript.md

 # jea-code-gen for typescript

-This is a tool to generate boiler plate code for various languages. examples here are python but will be doing other languages later.
+This is a tool to generate boiler plate code for typescript.

 ## interactive use
 ### one time